irfansofyana/irfansofyana.github.io/_pages/about.md

 ---

 Hi all! my name is Irfan Sofyana Putra.
 I live in Bandung, Indonesia.
-I'm an informatics student who loves to learn programming and something new.
+I'm an informatics student who loves to learn programming and learn something new.
 I made this blog for sharing my stories, knowledge, and experiences.
 So, please enjoy the blog.